kotsaris/codesennin/_drafts/2023-09-24-the-medicine-of-talking-about-ideas.md

 It wasn't that this mathematician didn't have intellectuals in New York to meet and chat, I think the point the series was making was that some countries have a bigger cultural element that leads to these meetings/rituals and a tendency to talk about ideas which you genuinely find interesting and act as a mental vitamin for your brain.

 Ever since I returned, I had many discussions like these.
 They can occur over pizza, coffee, a tavern feast or elsewhere.
 And I can tell that they contribute to my mental well being.
-There's probably some literature about this in terms of Psychology which I am not familiar with 😂
+There's probably some literature about this in terms of Psychology which I am not familiar with 😂.

+_More recent thoughts_
+Large language models, despite being very recent as a technology and a lot of times as dull as a block of wood, offer opportunities for ideas and exploration.
+I thought it would be good to mention this here as I have started using it increasingily to explore ideas and see if the AI helps me in any way learn something or just to explore.
+Advance Voice Mode from ChatGPT